 A critical planning step that will help maximize the baseball or softball hit-a-thon fundraising goal is to seek businesses and organizations to sponsor the event.
 Whether offering refreshments or snacks for the hit-a-thon, printing services, prizes, or other in-kind or monetary donations, anything that helps decrease the hit-a-thon costs helps your team reach your goal.

-When seeking charity sponsorships, remember that companies are looking to not only support your sports team but to benefit from sponsorship.
+Remember that companies expect to receive sponsorship benefits.
 What can you offer them in return for free pizza for your batters?
 You can promote them on your website, in emails, with physical banners and flyers.
 This face-to-face discussion is a great opportunity to find community and local business sponsors for your team.

 Baseball and Softball Team Sponsors